Find Cheap Homeowners Insurance Quotes in Your Area

-Your lawn and landscaping will have needed to be damaged by one of the following to be eligible for coverage from your homeowners policy:
+Your lawn and landscaping will have to be damaged by one of the following perils to be eligible for coverage from your homeowners policy:

-If you have extensive and expensive landscaping you can actually purchase an endorsement, or add-on, that will grant more protection to your plants, shrubs and trees.
+If you have extensive and expensive landscaping, you can actually purchase additional coverage or an endorsement that will grant more protection to your plants, shrubs and trees.
 Typically each plant would get up to $1,000 in coverage rather than $500.
-You can likely increase that amount as well in certain extenuating cases.
+You can likely increase that amount as well in some cases.

 The endorsement would even extend coverage to any expensive gardening and landscaping tools and machinery you own.
 Endorsements usually cost around $50 to $100 extra per year, but it will depend on how much coverage you ask for.
-To get more information about the endorsement you should contact your homeowners insurance agent to hear more about your company's policy.
+To get more information about the endorsement, you should contact your homeowners insurance agent.